Ordered Patch Theory

 1.2 Why OPT Is Not a Direct Target — and Why a Formal Reply Is Still Needed

-\textbf{(C2)}\quad \text{closed Active Inference loop with intact Markov blanket} \quad \text{(preprint §3.4, §3.8)}
+\textbf{(C2)}\quad \text{closed Active Inference loop with intact Markov blanket and persistent self-model } \hat{K}_\theta \quad \text{(preprint §3.4, §3.8)}

-\textbf{(C3)}\quad \Delta_{\text{self}} > 0 \quad \text{(Phenomenal Residual; Theorem P-4)}
+\textbf{(C3)}\quad \Delta_{\text{self}} > 0 \quad \text{(Phenomenal Residual; Conjecture P-4)}

 None of (C1)–(C3) is a property of recurrence in isolation.
-However, an honest engagement with [96] requires showing that the OPT criterion is not invariant under the unfolding map U: N \mapsto N' — i.e., that some component of (C1)–(C3) is broken by unfolding even though the input-output mapping is preserved.
+However, an honest engagement with [96] requires showing that the OPT criterion is not invariant under the unfolding map U: N \mapsto N' — i.e., that some component of (C1)–(C3) is broken or rendered indeterminate by unfolding even though the input-output mapping is preserved.
 Otherwise the dilemma migrates: if (C1)–(C3) were invariant under U, OPT would reduce to a behaviourist theory and inherit Horn B regardless of its surface formalism.

 This appendix establishes the non-invariance directly.